tomek-he-him/isomorphic-ensure/Readme.md

 **Use *[webpack][]* loaders seamlessly – in *node* or *iojs* as well as in the browser.**

 And that almost for free.
-The whole thing weighs just around x00 bytes minzipped.
+All you’ll add to the bundle, including boilerplate code, weighs just around 100 bytes minzipped (measured when *raw-loader* and *json-loader* are used).

 [webpack]:  https://github.com/webpack/webpack  "webpack/webpack"